ArsenTech/ArsenTech/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Programming, YouTubing
+- 🔭 I’m currently working on Programming
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on  HTML / CSS
 - 🤔 I’m looking for help with Windows